Ferdilii/motorized_macro_rail_int_fix/README.md

 ### Manual Approaches

-* You can use manual focus on your lens to achieve a similar result.
-That said, it can be challenging to get the step size correct and consistent.
+* You can use manual focus on your lens to vary the focus distance.
+That said, it can be challenging to get the step size correct and consistent (especially on a lens not designed primarily for manual focus).
 The final stacked image will thus often have "blurry" areas where there was no in-focus source image to use.
 There is also the risk of moving the camera every time you touch it.
-Still, this can be a no-cost way to start and get famiiar with the process.
+Still, this can be a great way to start and get famiiar with the process.
+This method also does not limit you to small objects as stacking larger scenes can be useful too.
 * You can buy a manual focus rail at many different qualities and price points.
 That is the starting point for this project.
-The nice thing about these rails is that they simple to use and eacy to pack up for field work.
+The nice thing about these rails is that they simple to use and easy to pack up for field work.
 The downside is that using them manually can feel like tedious work and you risk moving the camera and introducing vibrations as you interact with the rail.

 ### Automated approaches

 * You can buy commercial rails at different price points.
 Here is [one](https://cognisys-inc.com/stackshot-macro-rail-package.html) and here is [another](https://www.wemacro.com/US/index.php/product/wemacro-rail-with-power-bank-cable-for-outside/).
-Price aside, one thing I think is a downside of these solutions is the interface.
+Price aside, I think a downside of these solutions is the interface.
 One uses buttons and the other uses a phone app - both seem a bit cumbersome compared to an analog stick when it comes to positioning the camera.
 * [Some cameras](https://fujifilm-x.com/en-gb/learning-centre/using-focus-bracketing-and-stacking/)